-Many estuaries across the country experience nutrient pollution and algal blooms, which degrade water quality for people and other aquatic life.
-Careful tracking of chlorophyll a concentrations - a proxy for phytoplankton biomass - can help managers understand the patterns and drivers of algal blooms and eutrophication in their estuary.
-Currently, the National Estuarine Research Reserve System’s long-term monitoring program measures chlorophyll by collecting and filtering monthly water samples and extracting algal pigments from the filter in a laboratory.
-However, monthly measurements are not sufficient for tracking plankton dynamics, which fluctuate hourly.
-With a national representation of 13 reserves, this project will advance the use of new sensor technology that can measure chlorophyll every 15-minutes, with the goal of catalyzing the Reserve’s System-Wide Monitoring Program into the most comprehensive algal bloom monitoring program in the nation.
+Nutrient pollution and algal blooms in estuaries degrade water quality for people and aquatic life.
+Careful tracking of chlorophyll a concentrations - a proxy for phytoplankton biomass - helps managers understand the patterns and drivers of nutrient pollution and food web implications in their estuary.
+The National Estuarine Research Reserve System’s long-term monitoring program measures chlorophyll a concentrations in monthly water samples.
+However, these measurements were insufficient for tracking plankton dynamics, which fluctuate hourly.
+When new technology capable of measuring chlorophyll every 15-minutes arrived – the YSI EXO Total Algae fluorometric sensors, practitioners needed to understand the relationship between current measurement approaches and this new technology.
+The project team developed, tested, and shared protocols for the new sensors and provided recommendations to catalyze the System-wide Monitoring Program into the nation’s most comprehensive algal bloom monitoring program.

 Research staff from 12 reserves assessed sensor performance by comparing field and laboratory sensor measurements to concentrations of chlorophyll extracted from water samples.
 After identifying environmental factors that could interfere with sensor measurements, team members developed protocols for correcting the new data streams, calibrating sensors, and managing data.
 The team facilitated collaboration by creating an interactive dashboard allowing everyone to visualize and contextualize results across reserves.